taogen-docs/technical-interview-questions/interview-technical-questions/java-se-interview-questions.md

 ### Creating Thread ways?

 - Call Thread object start() method.
-- Create thread pool object such as `ThreadPoolExecutor`.
-Generally using the utility class `Executors` to create a thread pool.
+- Create thread pool object such as `ThreadPoolExecutor` object.
+Generally using the utility class `Executors` to create a thread pool e.g. `Executors.newSingleThreadExecutor()`.

 Hierarchy of Thread